saurabhagrawal3/general_topics/makefiles.md

 Affiliation: [Individual Contributor]<br />
 Maintainer: Saurabh Agrawal, saurabh.agrawal3@gmail.com**

+## Introduction to MakeFiles

+    Makefile is a program building tool that generalized the program building process for any software code.
+By creating makefile we can simplfy the manual process of building a code base.
+Make file is nothing but a set of rules for a target with a set of prerequisite.

+## Conventions and good practices for making a MakeFile

+The make program allows you to use macros, which are similar to variables.
+Macros are defined in a Makefile as = pairs.
+An example has been shown below −

+MACROS  = -me
+PSROFF  = groff -Tps
+DITROFF = groff -Tdvi
+CFLAGS  = -O -systype bsd43
+LIBS    = "-lncurses -lm -lsdl"
+MYFACE  = ":*)"

 The transforms_tf2 package has been tested under [ROS] Melodic as a middleware on a Ubuntu 18.04 operating system.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 [![Build Status](http://rsl-ci.ethz.ch/buildStatus/icon?job=ros_best_practices)](http://rsl-ci.ethz.ch/job/ros_best_practices/)